opengeospatial/ogcapi-workshop/workshop/content/docs/api-deep-dive/styles.md

 This request returns a stylesheet.
 If multiple encodings are available, the style encoding is determined using HTTP content negotiation.
 For instance, a client looking for a Mapbox stylesheet, could request the `application/vnd.mapbox.style+json` type.

-In the example bellow, the *topographic* style is retrieved as a Mapbox stylesheet.
+In the example below, the *topographic* style is retrieved as a Mapbox stylesheet.

 <https://demo.ldproxy.net/daraa/styles/topographic?f=mbs>